ZHUYFgit/CEPC-Jet-Origin-Identification/README.md

 ## Acknowledgement

-We thank Huilin Qu and Congqiao Li for invaluable support in utilizing ParticleNet and Particle Transformer.
-We extend our appreciation to the Shudong Wang and Xu Gao for supporing the guidance in Delphes, and Sitian Qian and Ze Guan for supporing in Herwig.
+We extend our heartfelt thanks to Huilin Qu and Congqiao Li for their invaluable support in utilizing ParticleNet and Particle Transformer.
+Our gratitude also goes to Shudong Wang and Xu Gao for their guidance in Delphes, as well as to Sitian Qian and Ze Guan for their support with Herwig.